EmberEmu/Hexi/README.md

 <p>What Hexi doesn't offer: versioning, conversion between different formats, handling of text-based formats, unloading the dishwasher.</p>
 <img src="docs/assets/frog-getting-started.png" alt="Getting started">

 Incorporating Hexi into your project is simple!
-The easiest way is to simply copy `hexi.h` into your own project.
+The easiest way is to simply copy `hexi.h` from `single_include` into your own project.
 If you'd rather only include what you use, you can add `include` to your include paths or incorporate it into your own CMake project with `target_link_library`.
 To build the unit tests, run CMake with `ENABLE_TESTING`.

 Here's what some libraries might call a very simple motivating example: